Apple Crepes are a perfect dessert with light crepes and spiced apples. Family and friends will definitely be asking seconds!

 - ¼ teaspoon cinnamon

 - 3 tablespoons cinnamon schnapps

-- Combine in a blender the flour, 1 T sugar, and salt – pulse a few times to combine.
+- Crepes - combine in a blender the flour, 1 T sugar, and salt – pulse a few times to combine.
 Add the eggs and milk and blend until no lumps remain.
 Pour into a medium bowl and keep at room temperature for 30 minutes

-- Melt the butter in a large skillet then add the apples and saute until apples start to soften.
+- Apples - melt the butter in a large skillet then add the apples and saute until apples start to soften.

 - Sprinkle with 3 T sugar and cinnamon and saute until apples begin to brown (about 5 minutes)

 - Add schnapps, cook and stir for 2 minutes then remove from heat

 - Make Crepes - turn burner on medium heat then spray a 10″ non-stick skillet with cooking spray

 - When pan is hot, add ¼ cup batter and swirl pan until batter coats the entire bottom.